Takahē on Rotoroa Island

 - Family Friendly

-We have eight resident takahē on Rotoroa Island.
+We have six resident takahē on Rotoroa Island.
 Visitors are likely to see them hanging out in the central part of the island.

 Past visitors who met our first takahē chick (Kaiako) will be happy to hear she is fully grown was and released into the Murchison Mountains in August 2018.
 This is a fantastic success for our takahē breeding programme as she was the first chick born on Rotoroa Island.
 We can't wait for you to come and find our precious birds.